Are you willing to take the challenge?

 Q3 What initiates the timing of the movement?

 - what factors influence the timing – the aspect that are seen or known by the player

 Q4 What other court movements should the split-step be linked (very closely) with?

 - could other movements be easily combined and closely linked with all split steps

-Q5 What do you think are the important elements a coach should include in a practice that introduces & develops the movement
+Q5 What are the important elements a coach should include in a practice that introduces & develops the movement

 - what would you include in every (nearly all) practice situations? – the critical components of the practice.

 - can you state 3 – 5 points that you firmly believe need to be included? – some will be visible to courtside observers some not.

 - how much do you tell, and how do you instruct? – or, could you coach without saying much but allowing the practice to develop those essential elements you’ve listed.

 Q6 Have these questions/discussions changed your view of coaching the split step and if so by how much?

 - Are there any aspects that surprised you or changed your thinking

 - Did your answers solidify or change your beliefs?

 What did you see in this short video?

 - what split potions did she perform?

 - was it in the ‘correct’ direction to the shuttle that was eventually returned by her opponent?